carpentries-lab/metagenomics-analysis/_episodes/10-Diversity-tackled-with-R.md

 ~~~
 {: .language-r}

-By the output of the sample_sums command we can see how many reads they are
+By the output of the `sample_sums` command we can see how many reads there are
 in the library.
-Also, the Max, Min and Mean outout on summary can give us an
+Also, the Max, Min and Mean output on `summary` can give us an
-idea of the eveness.
+idea of the evenness.
 Nevertheless, to have a more visual representation of the
 diversity inside the samples (i.e. α diversity) we can now look at a ggplot2
 graph created using Phyloseq: